urbit/old-doc/reference/hoon/runes/br/brts.md

     ~zod/try=> (inc 20)
     21

 Here we create a very simple gate that increments its sample, `a`.
-You can think of `|=` as similar to a function.
+You can think of `|=` as similar to a straightforward function that takes arguments.

 ```
 ++  add                                                 ::  add